Azure-Samples/azure-sql-db-vector-search/Semantic-Reranking/README.md

 ### Step 2: Prepare Re-ranker Payload

-The results are formatted into a JSON payload compatible with the [Cohere Rerank API](https://docs.cohere.com/docs/rerank-overview):
+The results are formatted into a JSON payload compatible with the [Cohere Rerank API](https://docs.cohere.com/docs/rerank-overview) ("we recommend formatting them as YAML strings").
+Each document is represented as a string with an ID and content:

 ```sql
 DECLARE @documents JSON = (